Back

 Saving is important, but so is protection.
 Financial wellness includes safeguarding your future through things like health insurance, life insurance, and an emergency fund.
 Many people overlook these critical areas because they think, “It won’t happen to me.”
 But the truth is, unexpected events—whether a medical issue, a car accident, or an unexpected job loss—can derail even the best financial plans.

-A big part of financial wellness is making sure you’re covered for life’s what-ifs so that an emergency doesn’t send you spiraling into debt or wiping out your savings.
+A big part of financial wellness is making sure you’re covered for life’s what-ifs so that an emergency doesn’t send you spiraling into debt or wipe out your savings.

 The Benefits of Achieving Financial Wellness